Project Resilience: A Plumas Lake Expanded Learning Opportunities Program

 1:30/2:30-5:30, Monday-Friday, 2023-2024 School Year

 Project Resilience is an after-school enrichment program for students in TK-6th grade through the Expanded Learning Opportunities Program (ELO-P

 ).
-This program is designed to provide mindful enrichment and creative engagement opportunities for students.
-This program contracts and develops programming centered in social-emotional learning to reach the needs of the whole child.
-STEAM programming will eventually include but not be limited to science, technology, engineering, art, music, dance, coding, interactive reading, and creative writing.
-The program delivery will be centered in mindful movement; joyful journaling; and resilience.
-Enrollment will open this summer and will be based on student need as defined by California Department of Education (CDE) guidelines.
+This program designs mindful enrichment and creative engagement opportunities for students.
+This program develops programming centered on social-emotional learning to reach the needs of the whole child.
+STEAM programming includes science, technology, engineering, art, music, dance, coding, interactive reading, and creative writing.
+The program delivery is centered on mindful movement; joyful journaling; and resilience.
+Enrollment is based on student need as defined by California Department of Education (CDE) guidelines.
 Students have struggled significantly since the start of the pandemic, and this after-school enrichment seeks to provide students with a safe space to investigate, play, and engage.

 Expanded Learning Opportunities Program Background

 As per the CDE: “The Expanded Learning Opportunities Program (ELO-P) provides enrichment programs for transitional kindergarten through 6th grade.
 “Expanded learning” …focus[es] on developing the academic, social, emotional, and physical needs and interests of pupils through hands-on, engaging experiences.
 It is the intent of the Legislature that expanded learning programs are pupil-centered, results-driven, include community partners, and complement, but do not replicate learning activities in the regular school day and school year.”
 Plumas Lake Elementary School District will prioritize after-school enrichment based on needs assessments.